ture-karlsson/sat6-deployer/README.md

 ## TODO
 Some roles does not yet use foreman-ansible-modules and needs to be fixed:
--  sat6-domains
--  sat6-subnets
 - sat6-compute-resources
 - sat6-smart-class-parameters
 - sat6-template-sync
 - sat6-settings
 - sat6-user-roles
 - sat6-users

+Roles are missing for the following objects (and possibly more):
+- sat6-compute-profile

 ## Issues
 Please report issues and/or questions.